fizaan/lc3vm-java/README.md

 Status: Not completely working as of Feb 07 2020.

-To run, simply edit the bat file and update the IMAGE_FOLDER string variable in tiny.vm.CPU.java file so that it point to 2048.obj image which is loaded into the VM.

 COMPILE INSTRUCTIONS:
 Goto the ant folder inside 'tiny-vm-C-version'.
 Run batch files steps 1-3.